zoomoid/AlphabetClasses/README.md

 of documents during my studys in computer science at RWTH Aachen.

 Currently features
-*   ctext, a top-notch text class based on memoir
+*   ctext, a top-notch text class based on article
-*   atext, ctext's predeccessor and a more basic approach to memoir's default look
+*   atext, ctext's predeccessor and a more basic approach to article's default look
 *   btext, a seperate text class based on KOMA's scrartcl
-*   dtext, a more fictional text oriented memoir child
+*   dtext, a more fictional text oriented article child
 *   amath, a math package using ams, defining all sorts of mathematical shorthand commands
 *   bmath, another math package defining environments corresponding to (a,b,c)text's (even dtext, but not supported on purpose) design style
 *   atask, a package introducing new sectioning options for homework